 • Cushions in mixed fabrics

-• Throws in slightly lighter or darker tones
+• Throws in varied tones

-Cream and Beige Combinations for Extra Warmth
+Cream and Beige for Extra Warmth

 Avoid the “Show Home” Look